David Avis avis@cs.mcgill.ca http://cgm.cs.mcgill.ca/~avis

 lrslib installation and usage (single processor mode)

-Instructions for installing mplrs, a multithreaded implementation of lrs using MPI, are here. or % make lrs64 (compilers without __int128 support)
+Additional instructions for installing mplrs, a multithreaded implementation of lrs using MPI, are here.

 This is a list of the 8 vertices with each co-ordinate +/- 1.
 The ***** should be replaced by the actual number, 8, of vertices.
 Since lrs does not save the output produced, it does not know this value until the execution terminates.
 This output is now essentially the same as file cube.ext.
 To complete the test type: